Greene commissioners approve lease addendum for Wisecarver recreation project

 Greene County commissioners approved an addendum to a lease between the Southwestern Pennsylvania Water Authority and the county for use of a larger portion of land than was previously included for recreational purposes at the Wisecarver Dam and Reservoir.

-Officials previously announced plans for the 360-acre Wisecarver Recreational Area, which is expected to include an access drive, parking area, pedestrian walkways and stormwater management measures, along with other related site improvements.
+Officials previously announced plans during last week’s meeting for the 360-acre Wisecarver Recreational Area, which is expected to include an access drive, parking area, pedestrian walkways and stormwater management measures, along with other related site improvements.

-Commissioner Mike Belding said the additional land totals approximately 55 acres on the northeast side of Water Dam Road.
+Greene County Commissioner Mike Belding said the additional land approved in the addendum totals approximately 55 acres on the northeast side of Water Dam Road.

 “It’s an access road and previous laydown yard on the top of a hill that is no longer in use,” he said.
 “In the current Wisecarver development plan, it includes the archery center, range and field course, as well as a drone and remote-controlled aircraft launch and recover area.”